Otumfuo Nana Osei Tutu II: Role in restoring peace to the Kingdom of Dagbon

 President John Agyekum Kufuor instituted the Committee of Eminent Chiefs, headed by Osei Tutu II, to intervene in the 2002 Dagbon chieftaincy crisis.
 The committee's mandate included facilitating negotiations and mediating talks between the Andani and Abudu royal families, and drawing a roadmap for the restoration of peace in the Kingdom of Dagbon.
 The committee presented their recommendations to the Government of Ghana on 21 November 2018.
 The government implemented the recommendations that included the performance of the funerals of Mahamadu IV and Yakubu II from 14 December 2018 to 18 January 2019.
-These were then followed by the investiture of Bukali II as substantive regent of the Kingdom of Dagbon.
+These were then followed by the investiture of Bukali II as substantive King of the Kingdom of Dagbon.
 In December 2019, Bukali II paid a courtesy call on Otumfuo Osei Tutu at the Manhyia Palace, to express his gratitude for the role the Asante king played in the peace process.

-20th anniversary celebration
+20th Anniversary Celebration

 Osei Tutu II's 20th anniversary commemoration took place on 21 April 2019, at the Dwabirem of the Manhyia Palace.
 This was at the grand durbar of the Akwasidaekese.
 Dignitaries like Nana Addo Dankwa Akufo-Addo, Michael Ashwin Satyandre Adhin the vice president of Suriname and Torgbui Sri, the Awomefia of the Anlo state were in attendance.
 Other dignitaries included Diplomats and royals from Namibia, Kuwait, Germany, China, Morocco, Latvia, Botswana and Palestine.
-On 19 April 2019,there was a sod cutting ceremony to launch the construction of a hostel at the Kwame Nkrumah University of Science and Technology.
+On 19 April 2019, there was a sod cutting ceremony to launch the construction of a hostel at the Kwame Nkrumah University of Science and Technology.
 The next day the sod was cut for some other projects like the GUSS Sports Complex, Beach Soccer Park and Hospital Car Park.